joaks1/PyMsBayes/doc/source/tutorials/background.rst

 see how we can use the information in the sequence data to infer the temporal distribution of the population divergences across the three lizard species.

+.. admonition:: Definitions
+    :class: definitions

+    Taxon
+        A pair of populations that diverged in the past.
+We are interested in comparing the timing of this divergence to other pairs of populations.
+        I will use taxon interchangeably with *species* and *population pair*.

+    Divergence event
+        Synonymous with *divergence-time parameter*.
+It is a parameter of a *divergence model* that represents a time point in the past at which one or more of the taxa diverged.

+    Divergence model
+        A particular assignment (set partiton) of taxa to divergence-time parameter(s).
+It can range from all taxa being assigned to a single divergence-time parameter (i.e., "simultaneous" divergence) to each taxon being assigned to a unique divergence-time parameter (i.e., no co-divergence).
+Sometimes I get sloppy and just use *model*.

 .. _bayesian_divergence_model_choice:

 Bayesian divergence-model choice